TheArchitect123/KmpEssentials/README.md

 implementation("androidx.fragment:fragment:+") // latest package
 ```

+And make sure that your activity inherits from **androidx.fragment.app.FragmentActivity**.
+This is required for Biometric Services to work.

 <strong>A comprehensive documentation site for each API is in development.</strong>
 However for now, below is a small snippet that explains how to use each module. <strong> The concept is the same for all modules. </strong>